Sigmund — a friendly Freud mascot seated in a green armchair, holding a notepad and a cigar.

 Who is responsible for the clinical content of the note?

 We collect your email solely to contact you about early access.
 No marketing lists.
 No third parties.
+No public contact channel — the waitlist is the only way to reach us.

 Thank you.